 Here’s 3 reasons why I think status emojis in Figma page names suck:

-Figma isn't a project or task management tool.
-Never has been, probably never will be.
-Are there plugins to bring some task/project management features into Figma?
-Yes!
-Since first publishing this blog post someone (hi Paavan!) recommended that I look at Andrei Iancu's Pagger plugin.
+After I first published this post, Paavan recommended that I look at Andrei Iancu's Pagger plugin.
+You can use it to assign statuses to pages as tags.
 You can run the plugin 30 times for free before you need to buy a paid license.
-It's quite impressive, and directly addresses my beef with status emojis in Page names!
-You can add status tags to Pages, leaving the Page name unaffected... but as far as I can tell, you can only see these when the plugin is open (they won't appear in the actual Page panel UI, just the Plugin UI).
-Personally, I will probably not use this on my team for a whole host of reasons.
-I'll eventually write a post about why I'm so plugin-averse.
-But don't let that scare you off from it!
-If Pagger seems like it could help your teams workflow, absolutely check it out.
+It's quite impressive, and directly addresses my beef with status emojis in Page names.
+The plugins' tags leave the Page name unaffected... but as far as I can tell, you can only see these when the plugin is open (they won't appear in the actual Page panel UI, just the Plugin UI).

 Very much related to number 1, but separate, is that you’re probably duplicating information that’s already stored in a much more appropriate place.
 Figma isn’t a project or task management tool... but Jira is.
 So is Asana, Trello, Monday, and ClickUp.
 And Airtable, Notion, and Coda can all be made into task trackers too.
 You are probably using one of these, or something verrry similar.
 And hopefully the work you’re doing on your component library is being tracked in whatever tool you’re using for tasks.